um-grex/grex-docs/content/english/connecting/data-transfer/_index.md

 Check the [ESNet](https://fasterdata.es.net/ "ESNet") website if you are curious about Globus, and why large data transfers over WAN might need specialized networks and software setups.

+### Using Upload button and HTTP access

+Globus v.5 adds a new feature to server endpoints that allows for [using HTTP protocol](https://docs.globus.org/globus-connect-server/v5/https-access-collections) (instead of the traditional globus-url-copy) .
+This feature can be used from the Web UI (Upload button), and from CLI for accessing Globus using HTTPS URL someone had shared with you.

+> Note that the Upload feature is not available for Personal Globus endpoints.
+It only can be used for Server endpoints.

 ## File transfers with OOD browser GUI
 ---